Increasing openness to trade

 -

 Education is a national priority for Vietnam.
-Its young population are keen to access the benefits of education, and this has opened up opportunities for UK companies with expertise in this sector.
-Reform and modernisation are supported by investment from the government, international donors and the private sector.
+Its young population are keen to access the benefits of education and this has opened up opportunities for UK companies with expertise in this sector.
+Reform and modernisation is supported by investment from the government, international donors and the private sector.

 Growing demand for English language training

 There is growing demand in Vietnam to learn English in order to access higher-paid jobs, and a growing ability to afford training due to continued economic growth.
-The sector is receiving substantial investment and there is strong political will to upskill the labour force to support the country’s development ambitions.
+There is strong political will to upskill the labour force to support the country’s development ambitions, and the sector is receiving substantial investment.

 Growing demand for higher education and teacher training